srik-d/Transit-Booking-Platform/README.md

 ### Transit-Booking-Platform
-This project is a Transit-Booking-Platform offering functionalities for both customers and administrators.
+This project implements a comprehensive Transit-Booking-Platform with functionalities tailored for both customers and administrators.
+The system is designed to streamline the booking process, manage bus routes, and handle customer registrations efficiently.

 #### Features